French Language and Literature

 FREN101Beginning French IIntroduction to the French language and the French-speaking world.
 Students begin developing competency in the four basic skills(reading, writing, listening, and speaking) through communicative activities and cultural exploration.Prerequisite: Placement test if student has any prior experience with French.

-FREN202Conversation and CompositionCritical explorations of the French-speaking world through focused reading, discussion, and related written assignments.Prerequisite: FREN-201
+FREN202Conversation and CompositionCritical explorations of the French-speaking world through focused reading, discussion, and related written and speaking assignments.Prerequisite: FREN-201 or Placement Test

 FREN401Topics in French and Francophone CulturesReading, research, and discussion on selected topics and issues in the French-speaking world.
 Please consult with the instructor about the current topic.
 Past topics have included "Immigration in Contemporary France" and "Le handicap: a multi-disciplinary approach."
 May be repeated for credit if content is different.Prerequisite: FREN-301 or FREN-301S